Skip to Content

 You’ll notice in step eight of this project, we don’t glue the entire frame together at the corners.
 This is so we can disassemble the bed using a screwdriver or drill.
 That’s a BIG advantage to this frame.

-There was NO WAY this DIY platform bed frame was going to fit through the doorway.
-Being able to take apart this DIY bed frame was important, and makes it suitable for anyone who is concerned about ever moving their bed.
+There was NO WAY this frame was going to fit through the doorway.
+Being able to take apart this frame was important, and makes it suitable for anyone who is concerned about ever moving their bed.

 Let’s begin the easy woodworking tutorial!